 This video is one from my vault and was filmed in 2022.

+Colour is fascinating in all its sumptuous and seductive hues, but I am also very attracted to the simplicity and strikingness of black and white.
 In this post I share a few thoughts about working in black and white and a few of my favourite art materials.

 Contrast and composition